Brown Sugar Lemon Curd

 BUYING LEMON CURD The store-bought stuff just isn’t very good, it’s too sweet and too, I don’t know, call it “gloppy”.
 So if you’ve never tried homemade lemon curd before, now’s the time.

 NUTRITION NOTES Call me surprised that you can cut the sugar and the fat by half and not make much difference in calories and points per serving.
-That’s because Auntie Gloria’s version yields so much more volume.
+Two reasons.
+First, Auntie Gloria’s version yields so much more volume.
 I even made extra batches (somebody’s got to!) just to re-measure the volume.
 Sure enough.
-Part of it’s a rounding factor.
-The PointsPlus for one tablespoon of Auntie Glo’s is 1.51, so rounds up to 2; one tablespoon of my version is 1.37 so rounds down to 1.
-Now you know why I call these “estimates”.
+Second, it’s a rounding factor.
+For example, using PointsPlus, one tablespoon of Auntie Glo’s is 1.51, so rounds up to 2; one tablespoon of my version is 1.37 so rounds down to 1.
+Now you know why I call these "estimates".

 Shop Your Pantry First